Swollen Hands: 9 Possible Causes (& How to Treat)

 It may also cause a pins-and-needles sensation in the thumb, index, middle, or ring fingers.

-What to do: If carpal tunnel syndrome is suspected, see an orthopedic surgeon or a neurologist.
+How to treat: If carpal tunnel syndrome is suspected, see an orthopedic surgeon or a neurologist.
 Treatment may include wearing a wrist splint, resting, and attending physical therapy sessions.

 A doctor may also recommend over-the-counter pain relievers or anti-inflammatory medications like ibuprofen or acetaminophen to ease pain and swelling.